-Employers’ Confederation of Latvia (LDDK) is the largest organisation that represents employers in Latvia.
+The LDDK is the largest association of employers’ organisations that represents employers in Latvia.

 The LDDK was established in 1993.

 The LDDK together with the Free Trade Union Confederation of Latvia is a social partner to the government of the Republic of Latvia.

 - 112 sector leaders – companies which employ more than 50 employees;

 - 64 sector-based and regional business associations and federations.